Multicast Scheduling over Multiple Channels: A Distribution-Embedding Deep Reinforcement Learning Method: Performance Bound

-where \eqref{eq:p3_3_2} is derived from \eqref{eq:qn}.
-The optimal policy for problem {\bf (P4-3)} can be validated to be a threshold policy \cite{huang_stop}, where the time to start a new multicasting, denoted by $t^*$, is the smallest integer such that $\bar{q}_n(t^*)>\bar{q}_n$, i.e., $t^*=\min\{t\in\mathbb{Z}^+|\bar{q}_n(t)>\bar{q}_n\}$.
-The optimal threshold value $\bar{q}_n$ can be determined by using the optimal stopping rule \cite{huang_stop}.
-Once this threshold value is found, the optimal value of problem {\bf (P4-3)} can be calculated.
+where $\bar{q}_n(t)$ is defined as $\bar{q}_n(t)\triangleq\sum_{\tau=1}^{M^*}[\bm{q}_n(t)]_{\tau}$, and \eqref{eq:p3_3_2} is derived from \eqref{eq:qn}.
+The optimal policy for problem {\bf (P4-3)} can be validated to be of threshold type \cite{huang_stop}, which starts a new multicasting at the $t$\ts{th} time slot as long as $\bar{q}_n(t)$ exceeds certain threshold.
+Here, the threshold can be calculated based on the optimal stopping rule \cite{huang_stop}.